 Route 101 or Route 5: Why Compare?

-There are more than enough reasons for people to compare these two routes.
-This is easily a matter of debate.
+Unlike choosing between islands like Puerto Rico and St Thomas, choosing a route is much tougher.
+There are more than enough grounds for people to compare these two routes.
 Let’s talk about L.A. to San Francisco 101 or 5? the better route.

 And why exactly won’t people compare them?
 These two routes have different benefits of their own.